Big, bigger, Phuket

 There is not much more here than a handful of restaurants, but you can walk along the lake to a more urban area in 15 minutes.

-The best things to do and see in Phuket
+The best things to do in Phuket

 - Big Buddha – Great view from Phuket’s largest statue